grantmcdermott/grantmcdermott.github.io/research.md

 ## Working papers

-#### Protecting marine mammals turtles and birds by rebuilding global fisheries
+#### Protecting marine mammals, turtles and birds by rebuilding global fisheries

 Revise and resubmit, *Science*.
 With Matthew G. Burgess and others.